Skincare Ingredients Glossary A-Z

 Bakuchiol

-Often referred to as a natural alternative to retinol, bakuchiol offers the same benefits (smooth texture, reduced pigmentation, improved elasticity) without the negative side effects – redness, dryness, and peeling.
+Often referred to as a natural alternative to retinol, bakuchiol offers similar benefits (smooth texture, reduced pigmentation, improved elasticity) without the negative side effects – redness, dryness, and peeling – and is also suitable to use during pregnancy and breastfeeding.

 BHAs

-BHA stands for beta hydroxy acid and is more commonly known as salicylic acid.
-It’s an oil-soluble ingredient which helps to reduce excess oil, prevent breakouts, and reduce the appearance of pores.
+BHA stands for beta hydroxy acid – the most commonly known BHA is salicylic acid.
+It’s similar to AHAs but is an oil-soluble exfoliating acid which means it can absorb deeper into skin to reduce excess oil, prevent breakouts, and reduce the appearance of pores.
 It’s especially beneficial for those with oily and congested skin.

 Blackheads

-A common form of mild acne.
-They form their colour when oil and dead skin cells clogs pores and oxidise (as they’re exposed to air) which turns them black.
+A common form of mild acne which looks like an open bump on skin – not to be mistaken with a pore.
+They form their colour when oil and dead skin cells build up and clog pores then oxidise (as they’re exposed to air) which turns them black.

 Caffeine